RBL Bank: Operations

-As of March 2025, it had a network of 562 branches and 412 ATMs across 28 states and union territories.
+As of 2026, it has a network of 628 branches across 28 states and union territories.
 It has 14,265 employees.
-The bank also has a network of 1,272 business correspondent branches, of which 952 are managed by RBL Finserve Limited, a wholly owned subsidiary of the bank.
+The bank also has a network of 1,272 business correspondent branches, of which 952 are managed by RBL Finserve Limited.

-In 2016, the bank ran a financial literacy programme called Saksham in collaboration with the CDC to provide education to 25,000 individuals and 300 villages in four districts of Madhya Pradesh.
-Another Saksham programme was run in Ahmedabad in 2013.

 In 2018, RBL Bank partnered with MoneyTap to launch India's first personal credit line-based app.
 In June of the same year, the company announced that it had raised its stake in microlender Swadhaar FinServe to 100 per cent.

 Funding

-The bank has raised Rs.
-8,600 crore of equity capital and Rs.
-1500 crore of Basel III-compliant Tier II debt from 2010 to date.
-The bank counts Barings Private Equity Asia, British International Investment (formerly CDC Group), Multiples Alternate Asset Management, the Asian Development Bank, HDFC Ltd., ICICI Prudential Life Insurance, and Gaja Capital, among others, as its shareholders.
+Between 2010 and 2020, the bank raised equity and debt capital from several investors, including Barings Private Equity Asia, British International Investment (formerly CDC Group), Multiples Alternate Asset Management, the Asian Development Bank, HDFC Ltd., ICICI Prudential Life Insurance, and Gaja Capital.

-Throughout the 2010s, RBL Bank reportedly raised a total of INR 4,000 crore from investors.
-It raised INR 700 crore in 2011, INR 376 crore in 2013, INR 328 crore in 2014 and INR 488 crore in 2016.
-In July 2017, RBL Bank received board approval to raise an additional INR 1680 crore.

-In December 2019, the company announced that it had raised INR 675 crore through a preferential issue.
-Investors such as East Bridge Capital Master Fund and WF Asian Reconnaissance Fund participated.

-In August 2020, the company announced that it had raised INR 1,566 crore through a preferential issue.
-It was led by Baring Private Equity Asia, while other investors included ICICI Prudential Life, CDC Group and local private equity company Gaja Capital.